vuejs/docs/src/guide/reactivity-computed-watchers.md

 state[0].attributes.name = "Alex"; // Logs: "deep " ["Alex", ""] ["Alex", ""]
 ```

-However, watching a reactive Object or Array will always return a reference to the current value of that Object.
-To fully watch deeply nested Objects and Arrays, a deep copy of values may be required.
+However, watching a reactive object or array will always return a reference to the current value of that object.
+To fully watch deeply nested objects and arrays, a deep copy of values may be required.
 This can be achieved with a utility such as [lodash.cloneDeep](https://lodash.com/docs/4.17.15#cloneDeep)

 ```js
 import _ from 'lodash';